Forming a New Student Organization

 - A list of the names and email addresses of any groups outside the HLS community with which the organization is affiliated

-- A list of the names of any source of outside funding (funding other than from the Dean of Students Office) which the organization has or expects to receive
+- A list of the names of any source of outside funding (funding other than that which funnels through the Dean of Students Office) which the organization has or expects to receive

 - Organization Officer Agreement